-In this article we are going to discuss How to test capacitors to identify defective or working conditions to repair.
-How to test a capacitor with a multimeter or other tools to troubleshoot.
+For instance, if we discuss capacitors, they are highly sensitive to spikes, and over-voltage can permanently damage the capacitor.
+How to test capacitors to identify defective or working conditions to repair is the topic of this article.
+Troubleshooting a capacitor with a multimeter or other tools.

 How to Test a Capacitor with a Multimeter

 This tutorial will show you how to test an AC capacitor with a digital multimeter, as well as how to test it without one.

 1. Using a Digital Multimeter With Capacitance Setting

 Testing capacitors with a digital multimeter that has a capacitance meter feature is one of the easiest and most common ways.
 In modern digital multimeters you can find a capacitance meter as well as a voltage meter

 Similarly, this method works on tiny SMD components as well.
 Step-by-step instructions on how to test an AC capacitor using your digital multimeter can be found below

 - Remove the capacitor from the circuit and make sure that it has been fully discharged before measuring its value.

 - Note that the capacitor value on its body is in Farads, as the unit for capacitance is the farad normally expressed in microfarads (F).